-Ataxia Telangiectasia (A-T) is a rare, inherited childhood neurological disorder that causes degeneration in the
+(AT) is a rare, inherited childhood neurological disorder that causes degeneration in

 protect against the damage of ionizing radiation and other agents that can harm DNA.

-of motor skills, poor balance, and slurred speech, usually occur during the first
+delayed development of motor skills, poor balance, and slurred speech, usually occurring

-of the eyes or on the surface of the ears and cheeks, are characteristic of the disease,but
+of the eyes and on the surface of the ears and cheeks.
+Individuals with AT are acutely

-frequently acute lymphocytic leukemia or lymphoma.
-Many people with A-T have a weakened
+lymphocytic leukemia or lymphoma.
+Many with AT have a weakened immune system and are